Cathal-McHale/computational_theory/README.md

 - Modular Hashing – Wikipedia

 # Task 3: SHA-256 Padding
-This task implements the message padding scheme used in SHA-2.
-It ensures the input is aligned to a 512-bit boundary.
+This task implements the message padding procedure specified in the SHA-2 family of hash functions, specifically SHA-256.
+The goal of the padding is to prepare an arbitrary-length input so that it can be processed in fixed-size 512-bit (64-byte) blocks by the compression function.

 ### Features Implemented
 - Reads a file’s content and pads it according to SHA-256 rules: